 *To keep your bananas from browning, slice them into a bowl.
 Squeeze fresh lemon juice over them, and gently stir to cover all of the slices.
 You can also dip them in a mild Fruit Fresh solution.

 **To scald milk: Scalding is not ‘burning’ milk.
 It means to bring it to a temperature of 170 degrees.
 To learn the art of scalding milk, read about it HERE.

 Thank you, Dot, Louise and Alona for being so generous with your recipes, and for handing down this Banana Pudding recipe so much that it finally ended up in my recipe box.
 My family, all of my guests and especially me appreciate your skills in the kitchen, and your gracious heart for sharing!

 Looking for more traditional, delicious and created-from-scratch family recipes?
 Then check out The Farm Wife Cookbook!

 It is filled with tried and true southern family recipes that have been loved for generations!

-(And here’s a tip – scroll to the bottom of THIS PAGE, and you can get a ‘taste test’ with 9 free recipes!)
+(And here’s a tip -click THIS PAGE, and you can get a ‘taste test’ with 9 free recipes!)

 Like this post?
 Sign up for my newsletter!
 Subscribers get more recipes and freebies that designed just for them!
 Just sign up here to get in on the fun!